jbrisbin/jstatebox/README.md

     def state3 = state1.modify({ s -> s + "World!" })

-`state3`'s value is *not* "Hello ".
+`state3`'s value is "HelloWorld!" (without the space added in `state2`).
 To merge the various stateboxes into a single value, call the `merge` method.

     def state4 = state1.merge(state2, state3)

 To get the value of `state4`, call the `value()` method.

+    def greeting = state4.value()

+The value of `state4` is now "Hello World!".
+It is the composition of all the operations performed on all the stateboxes you merge.
+They are applied in order based on the system time.
+Operations added to a statebox within 1ms of another operation are still performed, but the order in which they are performed is undefined.